minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

    You must restart the MinIO deployment to apply the configuration changes.

    If you configured AD/LDAP from the MinIO Console, no additional action is required.
-   The MinIO Console automatically restarts the deployment when the new AD/LDAP configuration is saved.
+   The MinIO Console automatically restarts the deployment after saving the new AD/LDAP configuration.

    For MinIO Client and environment variable configuration, use the :mc-cmd:`mc admin service restart` command to restart the deployment: